kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

     // BucketAccess Secret. e.g., COSI_S3_ENDPOINT, COSI_AZURE_STORAGE_ACCOUNT
     // This is opaque and should not contain any sensitive data.
     BucketInfo map[string]string

-    // Error holds the most recent error message, with a timestamp.
-    // This is cleared when provisioning is successful.
-    Error *TimestampedError
   }
 }